vanessly/league-of-legends-analysis/README.md

 ![Confusion Matrix](conf-matrix-2.png)

-The confusion matrix from the Final Model demonstrates far more accurate predictions across all roles, especially in the previously confused categories of Bot, Mid, and Top.
+- The confusion matrix from the Final Model demonstrates far more accurate predictions across all roles, especially in the previously confused categories of Bot, Mid, and Top.
 The stronger diagonal pattern indicates that misclassifications are now rare and mostly occur between conceptually similar roles, specifically Top and Mid.

-Overall, by being very intentional with our features and combining role-aware feature engineering with a robust ensemble classifier and thorough hyperparameter tuning, we improved our model’s performance substantially over the baseline.
-The Random Forest model generalizes well and captures the nuances of player behavior across different roles, validating our original hypothesis that in-game stats can reliably predict a player’s in-game position.
+- Overall, by being very intentional with our features and thorough hyperparameter tuning, we improved our model’s performance substantially compared to the baseline model.
+The Random Forest model generalizes well and captures the nuances of player behavior across different roles, validating our original hypothesis that in-game stats can predict a player’s in-game position.

+## Conclusion
+- The game League of Legends, as complicated as it is, is designed in such a way that each role have significantly different patterns of gameplay, responsibility, and map behavior, which can be measured by statistics.
+By examining in-game performance statistics of players from professional League of Legends matches, we were able to successfully create, train, feature-engineer, and fine-tune a model that is able to classify players into their respective role `92%` of the time.